 Expression's ORF Mapper tool allows the rapid identification and screening of open reading frames (ORFs) in your DNA sequence.

-The ORF Mapper tool is very easy to use from your existing office furniture.
+The ORF Mapper tool is very easy to use.
 The tool

 automatically analyses the current DNA document, and draws the detected ORFs on the Sequence Map.
 The direction